cbg15589/carnd-term1/CarND-Traffic-Sign-Classifier-Project/writeup.md

 Number of classes = 43

 Here we see that the validation set represents roughly 13% of the training set, and the test set is 36%.
-Based on the course recommendations I would have made the validation set slighly bigger, but I consider that the current split is good enough.
+Based on the course recommendations I would have made the validation set slightly bigger, but I consider that the current split is good enough.

 ### 2. Include an exploratory visualization of the dataset and identify where the code is in your code file.